-- Prior to submission, articles must be deposited in an open preprint server, such as bioRxiv, PaleorXiv, or PeerJ Preprints, and be assigned a DOI.
+- Prior to submission, articles must be deposited in an open online server, such as bioRxiv, PaleorXiv, or PeerJ Preprints, and be assigned a DOI.

 - PCI Paleo welcomes submissions from all domains of paleontology (see our thematics here).

-- PCI Paleo recommends a specific version of each preprint (usually the last one).
-The recommended version is clearly indicated in the recommendation.
+- PCI Paleo recommends a specific version of each article (usually the last one).
+The recommended version is clearly indicated in the recommendation and in the article PDF.
 PCI Paleo is not responsible in case subsequent modifications are made by the authors.

 - PCI Paleo reserves the right to retract recommendations for articles which are found to be fraudulent (plagiarism, data manipulation, conflict of interest, etc.) or in serious breach of one of our policies.